 Advances in dental technology can be used to improve the surgical treatment plan and approach.
 Drs.
 Blecha and Jandali use modern CT scanning that produces 3D models.
 The combination of CT scans and facial x-rays show a clear picture of the structure of the jaw.
 The doctor will discuss how the surgery will improve your bite, as well as the way Orthognathic surgery will impact your appearance.

 Are you a candidate for corrective jaw surgery?
-Contact our office to schedule a consultation to learn more about these treatment options.
+Contact our office in Naperville, IL to schedule a consultation to learn more about these treatment options.
 Drs.
 Blecha and Jandali will work with your dentist and orthodontist to coordinate an overall treatment plan for optimal results.